diesh/Coaching-staging/_posts/2025-04-30-Building a career worth waking up to 2.md

 ---
 layout: post
 title: "Building a Career Worth Waking Up To!
 Part 2: Debunking Career Myths & Embracing Realities"
-description: In this three-part series, I break down how the career landscape is shifting and what you can do to build a career worth waking up to.
+description: "In this two-part series, I break down how the career landscape is shifting and what you can do to build a career worth waking up to!
+In this post: What are some of the myths holding us back?
+And what can we do to take back control of our careers?"
 image: assets/images/your_careerpath_is_not_singular.png
 masthead_caption: people aren't happy at their job.
 Global stats prove this too.
 date: 2025-04-30
 comments: true
 ---
-_In this 3-part series, I’m using the keynote I created for[ the BLEND conference](https://www.blendconf.co/) as a foundation to discuss what's wrong with tech careers and what we can do to fix them.
+_In this 2-part series, I’m using the keynote I created for[ the BLEND conference](https://www.blendconf.co/) as a foundation to discuss what's wrong with tech careers and what we can do to fix them.
 In **Part 1**, I dove into the problems we’re facing and shared some good news.
 In this **Part 2**, let's debunk some career myths and embrace our new reality.
 And in **Part 3**, I’ll look at how you can leverage your superpowers, while also coming to terms with a few limitations!_

 # Part 2: Debunking Career Myths & Embracing Realities